LetsLearn-08/Roadmap---Penetration-Testing/roadmap/netcat/overview.md

-All screenshots captured during the Netcat lab modules are available in the [`NETCAT screenshots`](NETCAT%20screenshots/) folder.
+All screenshots captured during the Netcat lab modules are available in the (https://github.com/LetsLearn-08/Roadmap---Penetration-Testing/tree/main/NETCAT%20screenshots) folder.
 This includes setup steps, port scans, file transfers, chat simulation, and reverse shell execution.

 Use this folder to visually verify each stage of the practical work.